Are you an engineer who has moved to Sweden?

 Johnny was inspired by another initiative that started internally within Sigma Technology – Swedish Club.
 This initiative has been much appreciated by Sigma Technology employees who wish to learn about or share their knowledge of Swedish language and culture.

-Swedish Club arranges bi-weekly lunch meetings, where people can write, talk, and practice listening comprehension, as well as get accustomed with Swedish culture.
-After a successful year of Swedish Club, we want to take the concept beyond Sigma Technology.
+Swedish Club arranges bi-weekly lunch meetings, where people can write, talk, and practice listening comprehension, as well as get accustomed to Swedish culture.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.